iturdikulov/notes/Big_O_notation.md

 _Big O notation_

-Big O Notation allows us to easily categorize the efficiency of a given [[Algorithm]], which focus on the number of operations an algorithm requires to complete.
+Big O Notation allows us to easily categorize the efficiency of a given [[algorithm]], which focus on the number of operations an algorithm requires to complete.

 An algorithm that is $\mathcal{O}(N)$ is also known as having ==linear== time.